-Because of the way the providers package everything into deals and bundles it's highly unlikely that you'll use everything you pay for.
+Because of the way the providers package everything into deals and bundles, it's highly unlikely any subscriber will use everything they pay for.

-- Unmissable channels: scroll through your current channels or look online and note down the ones you really can't do without.
+- Unmissable channels: scroll through the TV guide or look online, and note down any must haves.

-- On demand: using services like Netflix or Lovefilm on demand could be more cost effective than paying for a premium movie channel or to access on-demand content.
+- On demand: using services like Netflix, Amazon Prime Video, or Now TV could be more cost effective than paying for a premium movie channel or to access provider-specific on demand content.

-- Hardware space: set top boxes that can store thousands of hours of content are great but they're not necessary for everyone.
+- Hardware space: set top boxes that can store hundreds of hours of content are great, but they're not necessary for everyone.

 Compare using 'extras'

-Finally, we think it's worthwhile to compare by must have 'extras'.
+Finally, we think it's worth comparing the providers by the must have "extras".

-The three pay TV providers diverge much more in this respect: only Virgin has the TiVo service, for example, and Sky retain the rights to most HD channels.
+The three pay TV providers diverge in this respect: only Virgin have the Tivo service, for example, while Sky now offer the most HD and Ultra HD content.